Tirana Clock Tower: Architecture

 The clock tower is situated in Tirana's city center, adjacent to Et'hem Bey Mosque.
 It is a type III clock tower, characterized by three floors and represents the first variant of this type, where the second floor is open.
 (Note: A type III clock tower consists of three floors.
 The first floor is similar to that of the two-story design: tall, enclosed by thick stone walls and housing the movement of the weight stones.
 With the introduction of a more complex clock mechanism, an additional floor was incorporated between the first and second floors, specifically to accommodate the mechanism.
 This category includes two variations: in the first, the second floor is open, while in the second, that same floor is enclosed, serving as the space designated for the clock mechanism.)
 The tower stands on a 1-meter-high plinth with a square base measuring 4.27 x 4.28 meters.
 The stones for its construction were brought from the hills of Priskë, while the interior is lined with shingle stones bound with mortar.
 The transition from plinth to the main structure is marked by a horizontal, profiled frame.

-The clock tower seen here in a 19th century photograph by Pietro Marubi.